Table 28: Antifungal Agents - Topical

 - inadequate response (within the last 90 days), adverse reaction, or contraindication to ciclopirox cream.

-SmartPA: Claims for ciclopirox gel will usually process at the pharmacy without a prior authorization request if the member has a history of paid MassHealth pharmacy claims for two different topical antifungals that do not require PA and ciclopirox cream within the most recent 90 days.†
+SmartPA: Claims for ciclopirox gel will usually process at the pharmacy without a PA request if the member has a history of paid MassHealth pharmacy claims for two different topical antifungals available without PA and ciclopirox cream within the last 90 days.†

 - Documentation of all of the following is required: